benjystanton/benjystanton.github.io/src/posts/2022-11-04-visiting-all-the-beaches-in-swansea-and-gower.md

 excerpt: "I’ve set myself a challenge to visit all the beaches in Swansea and Gower.
 There are about 39 in total."
 image: "three-chimneys-square.jpg"
 image-alt: "Rocky cliffs from the beach.
 A hole has formed in the rocks and you can see blue sky through the middle."
-last_modified_at: 29 June 2023
+last_modified_at: 15 July 2023
 ---

 {{ excerpt }}

-We visit some regularly, but loads are completely new to me.
+We visit some of these beaches regularly, but loads are completely new to me.
 No strict rules, I’m going to include beaches I’ve visited recently, to give myself a head start.

 ## Very important stats

-- Beaches visited: 14 of 39
+- Beaches visited: 15 of 39 (38%)
 - Longest continuous stretch: 9 beaches
 - Seals spotted: 0